-Students who wish to withdraw officially from a course after schedule adjustment and prior to midsemester must obtain a Course Drop/Add Form signed by their instructor of the course.
+Students wishing to officially withdraw from a course after schedule adjustment and prior to mid-semester must obtain a Course Drop/Add Form signed by their instructor of the course.
 This form, including signatures, must be returned to the Registrar's Office by the student prior to the Last Day to Withdraw without Academic Penalty date.
-The student will receive a grade of 'W' for the course.
+The student will receive a grade of 'W' for the course and there is no refund for partial reduction of hours.
 Withdrawing from Learning Support courses is not permitted unless the student intends to withdraw totally from school.
+Withdrawals, including hardship withdrawals, may affect students' eligibility for financial aid for the current semester and in the future.
 The grade of 'W' does not count as a Learning Support attempt.
 W's do count in attempted hour calculations for the purposes of Financial Aid.